 Here is an example of some of the configuration created in MaxMSP for San Jacinto.

 While some of the sounds heard are coming from the Korg Kronos and Hammond organ (even if they’re not being played from their respective keyboards), a variety of audio plugins are in use.
 The most important of these are Native Instruments Kontakt and Reaktor, the GForce Oddity and Minimonsta (yep, Arp Odyssey and Minimoog emulators respectively), and the AAS UltraAnalog.
 Effect processing is mostly done with Native Instruments GuitarRig and IK Multimedia AmpliTube.
 However, some effects are done directly with MaxMSP.
 I used to use Arturia plugins (I love their Moog Modular and Arp 2600) but I had too much grief with their copy-protection scheme and so had to drop them.

-Jerry, Trey, Fuzzbee and Josh were amazing!
+Jerry, Trey, Fuzzbee and Brian are amazing!

 Larry Fast provided me with samples and loops for some of the songs and his guidance and insights as to how some sounds were originally created and performed was absolutely critical to recreating the experience.

 Jim Kleban provided me with great information as well as RMI and ARP Prosoloist samples for the Genesis songs we performed from the Lamb album.

 I’d also like to thank the support team at Cycling74 as well as many users on the Cycling74 support forums.
 MaxMSP was a core component in making this project workable.